The Government of Northwest Territories (GNWT) offers:

 The Northwest Territories is a welcoming, diverse part of Canada, with many residents from throughout the North, across Canada, and around the world.
 The GNWT is committed to being representative of the diverse population it serves.
 Our organization works to remove employment barriers and provides accommodations throughout the employment process to any candidate that indicates a need for additional support.

-The GNWT developed initiatives, like the Indigenous Employees Advisory Committee and the GNWT Advisory Committee on Employability, to lift employability and employment options for Indigenous northerners.
+The GNWT developed initiatives, like the Indigenous Employees Advisory Committee and the GNWT Advisory Committee on Diversity and Inclusion, to lift employability and employment options for Indigenous northerners.

 Other program and policy initiatives include: